tchaik/tchaik/README.md

 A full list of command line options is available from the `--help` flag:

     $ tchaik --help
-    Usage of tchaik:
+    Usage of ./tchaik:
       -add-path-prefix="": add prefix to every path
-      -artwork-cache="": path to local artwork cache (content addressable) -auth=false: use basic HTTP authentication
-      -debug=false: print debugging information
+      -artwork-cache="": path to local artwork cache (content addressable) -auth-password="": password to use for HTTP authentication -auth-user="": username to use for HTTP authentication (set to enable) -debug=false: print debugging information
       -itlXML="": path to iTunes Library XML file -lib="": path to Tchaik library file
       -listen="localhost:8080": bind address to http listen
       -local-store="/": local media store, full local path /path/to/root -media-cache="": path to local media cache
+      -path="": path to directory containing music files (to build index from) -play-history="history.json": path to play history file
       -remote-store="": remote media store, tchstore server address <hostname>:<port>, or s3://<bucket>/path/to/root for S3 -static-dir="ui/static": Path to the static asset directory -tls-cert="": path to a certificate file, must also specify -tls-key